soulwire/Springboard/README.md

 	$ springboard build

-To see all avaiable commands and options, just type
+To see all available commands and options, just type

 	$ springboard help